-In this section, we propose to distribute data and code according to the securitylevel of federated devices.
-Securing federations thus becomes evaluating the security-level of each platform that takes part in the federation.
+This sections discusses how to distribute data and code according to the security level of federated devices.
+Securing federations thus becomes evaluating the security level of each platform that participates to a federation.

-5.1 Security-Levels in B2E/B2B Applications
+5.1 Security Levels in B2E/B2B Applications

 This evaluation is not easy to achieve in general: if a person makes use of a terminal in a public place, it is impossible to assume that the terminal is trusted in any way without some additional information that makes up the trust model.
-In general, there is no relation that can be exploited between the user or his company and the owner of the terminal: this can be called an open trust model as opposed to an a priori trust model.
-B2E and B2B assumptions provide a clear trust model and allow validating whether a given device is trustworthy (e.g. managed by a partner company, patches are regularly applied).
-This information is used to distribute code and data according to the security-level of each federated device.
+B2E and B2B applications provide a clear trust model and allow validating whether a given device is trustworthy (e.g. managed by a partner company, patches are regularly applied, etc.).
+This information is useful for distributing code and data according to the security level of each federated device.

-The security-level of a given device depends on the service provider (in B2E or B2B scenarios, a corporate backend server).
+The security level of a given device depends on the service provider (in B2E or B2B scenarios, a corporate backend server).
 For instance, a device can be trusted to deal with secret data of the company it belongs to while the same device can only deal with unclassified data when accessing corporate data of another company.

-For the sake of simplicity, only three security-levels are used in this section $SL = {$ uncl, conf, secr $}:$

-- unclassified (uncl): a device with security-level 'uncl' can run pieces of code tagged as unclassified.
-It can also deal with unclassified data. - confidential (conf): access to code and data tagged as confidential. - secret (secr): access to code and data tagged as secret.
+For the sake of simplicity, only three security levels are used in this section $SL = \{uncl, conf, secr\}$ where unclassified (uncl) defines a device that can only run pieces of code tagged as unclassified and only deal with unclassified data, confidential (conf) gives access to code and data tagged as confidential, and secret (secr) enables a full access.

-Security-levels are defined by a chain of authorization certificates.
-It is possible to increase the granularity of security-levels by defining new semantics taking into account project names, groups, etc.
+Security levels are defined by a chain of authorization certificates.
+It is possible to increase the granularity of security levels by defining new semantics taking into account project names, groups, etc.

-5.2 Security-Level Verification
+5.2 Verification of the Security Level

-We use security-level capabilities defined in Section 3.2 to provide the functionality described above.
-For instance, device D is owned and managed by company C (say for instance a wall-display in a meeting room that is physically protected).
-Company C provides with device D a capability $C \xrightarrow{SL_D} D$.
+We use security level capabilities defined in Section 3.2 to provide the functionality described above.
+For instance, device D is owned and managed by company C (say for instance a wall display in a physically protected meeting room).
+Company C provides device D with a capability $C \xrightarrow{SL_D} D$ .

 Agreements between companies are necessary to formally define trust relationships.
 Such agreements are finally implemented through the issuance of certificates.
-Company C_2 is a partner of C_1 .
-Employees of C_2 frequently need to work in C_1 's offices and use local facilities D_1 .
-Because C_2 trusts C_1 , they can have the following trust relationship: $C_2 \xrightarrow{SL{C_1}} C_1$.
-When $SL{C_1} = \{\text{uncl}, \text{conf}\}$, it means that employees of C_2 can use devices owned by C_1 to deal with confidential and unclassified data.
+Company $C_2$ is a partner of $C_1$ .
+Employees of $C_2$ frequently need to work in $C_1$ 's offices and use local facilities $D_1$ .
+Because $C_2$ trusts $C_1$ , they can have the following trust relationship: $C_2 \xrightarrow{SL{C1}} C_1$ .
+When $SL{C_1} = \{\text{uncl}, \text{conf}\}$ , it means that employees of $C_2$ can use devices owned by $C_1$ to deal with confidential and unclassified data.

-The security-level of each federated device is evaluated thanks to the chain:
+The security level of each federated device is evaluated thanks to the chain: